Spatial-Language Attention Policies for Efficient Robot Learning: Experimental Setup for Skills

 \subsection{Motion Planning Failures}

 Our evaluation system has a simple motion planner which is not collision aware as a result we saw a number of task failures for both the models.
 However, we note that the frequency of task failures due to motion planning problems was higher for PerAct.
 We think it is because PerAct predicts each action of the same task as an entirely separate prediction trial, while \slap{} forces continuity on the relative motions for the same task by centering them around the interaction point (see Fig.~\ref{fig:generalize-bottle}).
-That said, we also note with an advanced motion planner PerAct will not run into such issues as seen during our evaluations.
-Authors note in their own paper their heavy reliance on good motion planning solutions \cite{shridhar2022perceiver}.
+That said, we also note with a collision-aware motion planner PerAct may not run into such issues as seen during our evaluations.
+However the planner setting and conditions were same across both models in these evaluations.
+The authors note in their own paper their heavy reliance on good motion planning solutions \cite{shridhar2022perceiver}.